scitix/netpulse/docs/en/getting-started/quick-start.md

 Through this guide you will: start the NetPulse service, execute your first API call, connect and operate network devices, understand batch operation features

+## Deployment Environment Preparation

+!!! info "Server Deployment Description"
+    NetPulse is a program that needs to be deployed on a server.
+You need to prepare a server to run the NetPulse service.
+This server needs to be able to connect to the network devices you want to manage.

+    **Server Requirements:**
+    - The server needs to be able to access target network devices over the network (SSH/HTTP/HTTPS)
+    - It is recommended to use a dedicated server or virtual machine to ensure network connectivity and security
+    - Software and hardware requirements are as follows (using Docker deployment)

 ## One-Click Startup